moaxcp/graph-dsl/README.md

 # Contributing

 Contributions are welcome.
 Please submit a pull request to the develop branch in github.

+## Ways to contribute

+Even if you are just learning groovy there are many ways to contribute.

+* Fix a codenarc issue.
+See [codenarc report](https://moaxcp.github.io/graph-dsl/reports/codenarc/main.html)
+* Add/fix groovydoc
+* create a wiki page
+* create a plugin
+* add a graph algorithm

 If there are any issues contact me moaxcp@gmail.com.

 # Technology